Skip to main content

 ECS agent stop

-• The fault induces an agent stop chaos on AWS ECS using Amazon SSM Run command, this is carried out by using SSM Docs which is in-built in the fault for the give chaos scenario.
+• Induces an agent stop chaos on AWS ECS using Amazon SSM Run command, that is carried out by using SSM documentation which is in-built in the fault for the give chaos scenario.

-• It causes agent container stop on ECS with a given CLUSTER_NAME envrionment variable using an SSM docs for a specific duration.
+• Causes agent container stop on ECS for a specific duration, with a given CLUSTER_NAME envrionment variable using SSM documentation.
+Killing the agent container disrupts the performance of the task containers.

 ECS Agent Stop

-ECS agent stop chaos stops the agent that manages the task container on the ECS cluster, thereby impacting its delivery.
-Killing the agent container disrupts the performance of the task containers.
+ECS agent stop halts the agent that manages the task container on the ECS cluster, thereby impacting its delivery.

 Prerequisites